 I've talked to many socialists and understood their points of view.

 Socialism has a vastly expanding influence over younger generations in the United States.
-With candidates such as Bernie Sanders are widely praised and admired, many Democrats have moved further to the left, from liberalism to socialism.
+With candidates such as Bernie Sanders being widely praised and admired, many Democrats have moved further to the left, from liberalism to socialism.
 As a young person myself, I object to socialism, as I observe many of its impractical aspects being disastrous to a country's economy.

 Redistribution of Wealth

 I constantly hear modern socialists rejecting state socialism; however, in principle, what they advocate will also give the state more power than it currently has.
 For example, increasing government control over education, healthcare, and the market are done through federal student loans or free tuition, single-payer healthcare, and price control regulations.
 The modern socialists typically claim that they are tired of workers being exploited and that they want workers to reap the full benefits of their labor.
 Ironically, this is exactly what Karl Marx said about "surplus value," which describes the exploitation of laborers by capitalists.

 I'm all for workers being paid well, but what about the risk incurred by the businesses?
 No, I'm not talking about multi-national corporations, because most businesses are small and medium enterprises (SMEs), according to the SBA, which stated that small businesses make up 99.7% of US employer firms.
 In the cases of SMEs, the owner has to incur massive risk, and it is evident that higher risk equals higher reward.
 When socialists say that the owners must share the profits with the workers, they conveniently leave out how the risk should be properly shared too.
 Should the businesses fail, the owners would have to incur the debts and the workers wouldn't.